Caoimhinv/data_representation_big_project/README.md

 #### Explore

-The table will be pre-populated with the default wines added to the database.
+The first page you arrive at will ask you to login - just click the link.
+You will be welcomed at the next page and you can click to continue or logout.
+You then arrive at a landing page where you can click another link to bring you to the main page.
+The main page table will be pre-populated with the default wines added to the database (if you did that!).
 You can delete or update these, and then add your own wines.
-Endless hours of fun! 😆
+Endless hours of fun! 😆 When you're done you can logout.

 ---
 ## Credits/References